BenPyton/ProceduralDungeon/Geometry-Brushes.md

+# Geometry Brushes

 You can use geometry brushes to design your levels, but be aware that geometry brushes will break some features of the plugins.

-The first thing you should know is that geometry brushes can't have their visibility toggled, and thus they could not be hidden by the [[Occlusion Culling]] system of the plugin.
+The first thing you should know is that geometry brushes can't have their visibility toggled, and thus they could not be hidden by the [room culling](Occlusion-Culling.md) system of the plugin.

 The second thing is, for an obscure reason to me, the navmesh will not be generated correctly when the dungeon is generated, and so the AI agents will not properly works in your dungeon.